 Iceland is filled with caves of all sizes and shapes.
 Caves are important in Icelandic history, as many of them have served as shelters for people or animals in harsh winters.
 Some caves in Iceland are still used as sheds, or barns, for sheep.

 Iceland is situated on top of a ‘hot spot’ on Earth, where there are dozens of volcanoes, craters and hot springs.
-Many lava tubes from the volcanoes have turned into caves, some of the craters have cracks that reveal hidden caves and some of the hot springs are even situated within caves!
-(Such as the one in the video above, Grjótagjá, where the water is now unfortunately too hot to bathe in...)
+Many lava tubes from the volcanoes have turned into caves, some of the craters have cracks that reveal hidden caves and some of the hot springs are even situated within caves.
+One example is Grjótagjá, famed for a love scene from Game of Thrones, but it is, unfortunately, not possible to bathe in it.

-Essentially, there are three kinds of caves in Iceland: Lava caves, glacier caves and man made caves.
+Essentially, there are four kinds of caves in Iceland: Lava caves, glacier caves, ice caves and man-made caves.
 The best thing to do on a rainy day in Iceland is either to go swimming or caving!

-Following are descriptions of some of Iceland’s beautiful and more known caves.
+Following are descriptions of some of Iceland’s most beautiful and popular caves.

-Glaciers are constantly moving, or crawling, so glacier caves are therefore not permanent.
-Most of them are unstable and can collapse and can therefore be very dangerous to enter.
+Glaciers are constantly moving, or crawling, so glacier caves are therefore not permanent and vary in size and shape each year.
+Most of them are unstable and can collapse and can, therefore, be very dangerous to enter.
 Most glacier caves start forming by water running through or beneath the glacier or due to geothermal heat from volcanoes beneath the ice.

 If you want to see a glacier cave whilst you are in Iceland, it is best to get in touch with a guide that knows where current glacier caves can be found.
 They can be hard to find and off the beaten track, your most likely bet is to find them in Vatnajökull glacier, the largest glacier in Europe!